magpie-ea/magpie-v3-docs/docs/01_designing_experiments/03_custom_views.md

    );
 ```

 Here, we supply a third object with custom generator functions, one for each of the three elements.
 Since the second code box just uses the defaults which are implicit in the first, the two calls are equivalent.
+The description of [template views](../01_template_views/) lists which view elements each template view uses.
+All predefined view elements are listed and shown [below](#predefined-view-elements).

 The stimulus generator function used by the template `forced_choice` view is this: